Event Calendar

 June 15 - July 5

-The Isasumi Shrine Iris Garden, a place of recreation and relaxation, will be filled with more than 200 varieties of colorful irises.
+The Isasumi Shrine Iris Garden, a place of recreation and relaxation, is home to more than 200 species of colourful irises.

 spot page: